Looking for a job in Amsterdam? Find work in the Dutch capital by reading our guide to finding work in Amsterdam.

 - Non-EU nationals typically need to apply for a Dutch residence permit or obtain a Dutch work permit before they can start work in the Netherlands.

 - Highly-skilled migrants in the Netherlands typically do not need a Dutch work permit but may need to apply for a Dutch visa to enter or live in the Netherlands.

 - Certain family members moving to join a relative in the Netherlands may not need a Dutch work permit if their relatives can also work freely in the Netherlands.

 The Public Employment Service in the Netherlands (Uitvoeringsinstituut Werknemers Verzekeringen – UWV) offers a range of jobs in Amsterdam as well as across the Netherlands.
 There are branches all over Amsterdam where you can find both permanent and temporary work in Amsterdam, as well as get advice and information to boost your job-hunting efforts.
-You can also browse their list of vacancies Amsterdam jobs online (in Dutch).
+You can also browse their list of vacancies across the Netherlands (in Dutch).

 Recruitment agencies (uitzendbureaus)